What Is the Productivity Cost of Slow Typing?

 That calculation overstates the real-world impact because thinking, reviewing, and formatting are also part of text-production time.
 But the direction is correct: faster typing meaningfully compresses the time cost of written communication.
 For high-volume communicators — managers, support agents, developers who write documentation, journalists, analysts — even modest improvements in WPM translate to measurable time savings across a year.

-Which Roles Are Most Affected?
+Which Roles Are Most Affected by Typing Speed?

 The jobs where typing speed has the largest productivity impact are those where text is the primary output and volume is high.
 Customer support, legal and medical documentation, writing and editing, software development, and executive communication all fall into this category.